What is CRM Software?

 - Retention: Customer support, customer service management, online information on technical support, setting up a call center.

-6 Reasons to Use Client Relationship Management (CRM) Software?
+6 Reasons to Use CRM Software?

 - Online CRM is the most connected tool on the market, opening up infinite possibilities: customer segmentation, marketing campaigns, automatic invoicing, business intelligence and sales data analysis, company management, etc.

-What are the Main Features of CRM?
+What are the Main Features of CRM software?

-The Basic Features of CRM
+The Basic Features of CRM systems

 - Event Tracking: outgoing emails, incoming calls, information, adding documents, signing a contract, etc.